Stovetop Mac and Cheese

 Skip the box and make this easy Stovetop Mac and Cheese that’s ready in about 15 minutes.
 It’s creamy and delicious with so much cheesy flavor.
 The best part is you only need pantry staples to make this easy recipe that everyone will request over and over!

-You’ll ditch the blue box mac and cheese after you try this super creamy mac and cheese!
-It’s so easy to make on the stovetop and it’s a hit every time I make it for my family.
+Ditch the blue box mac and cheese and try this super creamy stovetop mac and cheese instead!
+It’s so easy to make and it’s a hit every time I whip up a batch for my family.
+It tastes so much better than the store-bought stuff too.

-- It’s ready in about 15 minutes!
+- This dish is ready in about 15 minutes!
 It’s the best mac and cheese for weeknight dinners.

-- This is homemade mac and cheese with simple ingredients – you probably have most of them on hand already.
+- Make a hearty stovetop macaroni and cheese with simple ingredients – you probably have most of them on hand already.

 - You don’t have to take out the big baking dish or turn on the oven.
 You can make this cheesy pasta dish on the stove!